SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 ##### Receiving

 ​		Receiving module is use to receive furnitures into warehouse in form of Deliver Notes (DN).
 A delivery can be created  in receiving in order to receive those item into receive those item into warehouse inventory.
 You can start the receiving process by creating a DN from *Warehouse Module &#129042; Receiving &#129042; Click on Create DN* as shown in the *Image 24*, Once the button is click form shown in *Image 25* will be opened to collect information regarding DN.

-​		For Creating a DN for a Replacement Item,Click on *Replacement* in Product Sub-form shown in the *Image 25-1*.

 ![ReceivingPageDNPage](Images/CreateDN.png)